 The Other Place is a creative hub for learning, research and development with rehearsal rooms and a 200-seat studio theatre.

-Located on the banks of the River Avon in Southern Lane, Stratford-upon-Avon, The Other Place houses a brand new 200 seat theatre space, our extensive costume store, From Page to Stage theatre tours, and Susie's cafe bar.
+Located on the banks of the River Avon in Southern Lane, Stratford-upon-Avon, The Other Place houses a 200-seat theatre space, our extensive costume store, From Page to Stage theatre tours, and Susie's cafe bar.

-We will host two festivals of new work every year in The Other Place.
+We host regular festivals of new work in The Other Place.
 Local amateur groups can use the theatre for rehearsals and performances, and the venue provides additional performance space for our work with young people and the local community.
 The Other Place is also available for commercial hires, raising valuable income to support our artistic programme.